-Asotin, Columbia, and

-Garfield Counties had good

-environmental air quality.

-There was likely a lower

-proportion of "Good" days

-in 2017 due to wildfires in

-the area.
-Asotin County met

-AQI standards (Good or

-Moderate) 94 percent of

-days in the past year and

-Columbia and Garfield

-County met standards

-97 percent of days.

-Asotin Creek, Snake

-River, Walla Walla River,

-and Tucannon River

-water quality had

-increased over time.

-The quality of water,

-whether used for

-drinking, domestic
+Asotin County had good environmental air quality.
+There was likely a lower proportion of "Good" days in 2017 due to wildfires in the area.
+Asotin County met AQI standards (Good or Moderate) 94 percent of days in the past year.

-purposes, food production or recreational purposes has an important impact on health.
+Asotin Creek and Snake River water quality had increased over time.
+The quality of water, whether used for drinking, domestic purposes, food production or recreational purposes has an important impact on health.
 Water of poor quality can cause disease outbreaks and it can contribute to background rates of disease manifesting themselves on different time scales.